averagehuman/learn-italian-notes/content/posts/lezioni/italian-beginners-a002/index.md

 ## GN *ɲ sound*

-- (palatal nasal like ñ in spanish niño, or english canyon)
+- *palatal nasal like canyon or onion or ñ in spanish niño*
 - Lasagne *La-sa-ña*
 - Bagno *Bah-ñoh*
 - Agnello *Ah-ñeh-lo (lamb)*